-We offer a discounted rate for our 9:30 am tour of $21 for adults.
-This tour departs at 9:30am sharp, 7 days a week, March 1st - January 1st.
+We offer a discounted rate for our 9:00 am and 9:30 am tours.
+The rate for these tours is discounted to $23 for adults and $13 for children.
+The tours depart at 9:00 am and 9:30 am sharp, 7 days a week, March 1st - January 1st.
 Reservations should be made at least 2 days in advance.
 There are limited seats available each day on the Early Bird Special.
 This tour is very popular and can sell out.

 Available Thursday - Sunday at 11:00 am.
 Private tours are available on other days and times by reservation only.